-In this semester, the bandit algorithms that we will use include Linear upper-confidence-bound (LinUCB) [36], Linear Thompson sampling (LinTS) [2], Contextual Combinatorial MAB (CC-MAB) [14], Neural Bandit [3], Neural upper-confidence-bound (NeuralUCB), and Exponential weights for Exploration and Exploitation (EXP3).
+In this semester, the bandit algorithms that we will use include linear upper-confidence-bound (LinUCB) [28], linear Thompson sampling (LinTS) [2], and Contextual Combinatorial MAB (CC-MAB) [11].
 We will introduce them in this chapter.

 2.5.1.1 Upper-confidence-bound (UCB)